HansDeLeenheer/Recipes/mouclade.md

 ## Step by Step

 ### the mussels
 Cook the mussels in the fresh herbs with one glass of wine per 3kg (6lbs).
 Don't overcook them!
 A little underdone is fine as they'll cook a little more in the sauce afterwards.
-When they are all cokes, get them out and filter the juice.
+When they are all cooked, get them out and filter the juice.

 ### the sauce
 Dice the shallots and onions really fine and color them lightly in the butter.
 Add the crushed garlic, the flour, and the juice, and start thickening your sauce on a small heat for about 10 minutes.
 In a separate pan, whisk the egg yolks with the cream and warm up gently.
 Do NOT cook this!